AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 * New users shall be able to complete core tasks (add, list, find) after < 10 minutes of onboarding using the User Guide.
 * The interface shall support CLI-first workflow, and screen reader compatibility.

+#### Error Handling & Robustness
+* The application shall remain operational without unexpected termination for both valid and invalid user inputs.
+* The application shall display clear, actionable error messages to help users understand and correct invalid inputs.
+* All command parsing errors shall be caught and presented to the user with the correct command format.
+* Invalid data in storage files (corrupted JSON, invalid field values) shall not cause the application to crash; the application shall start with an empty data set or sample data instead.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS